r24zeng/Software-Testing-Quality-Assurance-and-Maintenance/test-a1/README.md

    To compute branch coverage, use the following command:
    `(venv) $ coverage run --branch -m wlang.test`
    `(venv) $ coverage html`
-   The result is stored in directory `hetmlcov`
+   The result is stored in directory `htmlcov`

 ### More details are in `./ece653-a1.pdf`